Reviewable/fireplan/README.md

 ### Children Properties

 A very common validation need is to check whether a property has the expected children.
-You can do this manually using `hasChildren()` and `$other: false` catchalls, but Firesafe has a special syntax that makes it much easier.
+You can do this manually using `hasChildren()` and `$other: false` catchalls, but Fireplan has a special syntax that makes it much easier.
 By default, any child listed under a property is *required*, and writing the property will fail if any child is missing.
 You can make a child optional by preceding its name with a `/`.
 (Why a slash?
 It's one of the few characters reserved by Firebase for use in key names.)
 Normally no children other than the required and optional ones listed are allowed, but if you'd like to accept any others as well (with no further validation) you can add `.more: true` to the property.

 Putting it all together looks like this:
 ```yaml